snz20/carnelian/readme.txt

     under Bash 4.4.7(1) on a server with Intel Xeon E5-2695 v2 x86_64 2.40 GHz
     processor and 320 GB RAM.

-    Using the EC-2192-DB dataset as gold standard, Carnelian can be comfortably run on a machine with 16GB RAM.
+    Using the EC-2010-DB dataset as gold standard, Carnelian can be comfortably run on a machine with 16GB RAM using 1 CPU.

-    A docker container for Carnelian with all its dependencies is available.
-To start the container please run: $ docker run -ti snazeen/carnelian
-                          $ carnelian -h

 1. Directory structure
-data/: EC-2192-DB dataset with gold standard EC labels. scripts/: R scripts for abundance estimation and analysis from read counts in functional bins. util/
+data/: EC-2010-DB dataset with gold standard EC labels. scripts/: R scripts for abundance estimation and analysis from read counts in functional bins. util/
     ext/: external libararies.